All LGiU publications are available to download for free. The LGiU’s C’llr magazine is also available as a PDF.

 In It Together: In Practice is the culmination of an extended piece of joint research by the LGiU and the Children’s Services Development Group (CSDG) – gathering senior representatives from local government and service providers together.
 The report is the third in CSDG’s In It Together series, which has sought to demonstrate how strategic partnership working and excellence in commissioning can deliver the best outcomes for children with complex needs, at the best price.

-Authors: Simon Derby and Gemma Stockwood (Children’s Services Development Garden); Publication date: 01/03/12
+Authors: Simon Derby and Gemma Stockwood (Children’s Services Development Group); Publication date: 01/03/12

 The reduction of the Supporting People grant and the removal of the ring-fence mean that the future of housing related support is now in question in some areas of the country.
 This report draws together previous studies on the social and financial outcomes of the Supporting People programme and new LGiU research.
 More